jBarichivich/SADITA/README.md

 **How the Atlas was done:** Annual maps of summer (Dec-Feb) scPDSI were reconstructed for the last millennium [point-by-point](https://www.ldeo.columbia.edu/user/drdendro) (grid-by-grid) from a network of [290 tree-ring width chronologies](https://doi.org/10.1073/pnas.2002411117) of thousands of Andean trees.
 For the high-resolution Chilean domain, the reconstructions were done using a network of 42 tree-ring chronologies of *_Austrocedrus Chilensis_* and *_Araucaria araucana_*.

+**Funding:** The work of this project was funded by the FONDECYT project 1181956.

+**The team:** The team involves many colleagues from [Universidad Austral de Chile](http://www.forestal.uach.cl/index.php) and [Lamont Doherty Earth Observatory](https://www.ldeo.columbia.edu/user/drdendro) that contributed to collecting and processing the samples and then to scientific computing and analysis. core team involves Carlos LeQuesne, Jonathan Barichivich and Duncan Christie from the Universidad Austral de Chile.

 <img src="https://github.com/jBarichivich/SADITA/blob/fe87d8385bc4c474e2be2c9ba9e25d5c0eacc19e/SADITA.MOVIE.1000AD.2018AD_lite_lite.gif" id="octocat" alt="octocat-gif" />